AleksanderObuchowski/Markov-Chains-Messenger/README.md

 Firstly you need to download your facebook conversations In order to do this on your facebok account go to:
-`setting > Your Facebook Inormation > Download Your Information`
+`setting > Your Facebook Inormation > Download Your Information` You only need to check the **messages** checkbox, other data is irrelevant
 ## Installing fbchat-archive-parser
 This program uses extarnal module called fbchat-archive-parserto gather the data from messages You can simply install it using pip